keithy/polperro/docs/README.md

 every step when it is filled;
 every source of every item must be recorded.
 Contents should be of good repute, and where possible obtained from intermediary suppliers with their own checks, balances and certification in place.
-The resulting *keg* must have a detailed provenence, be fully inspectable, be self-contained and the defining feature of a *keg* is that IT IS NOT open to the air.
+The resulting *keg* must have a detailed provenance, be fully inspectable, be self-contained and the defining feature of a *keg* is that IT IS NOT open to the air.

-Once inspected and tagged with seals of approval, *Kegs* may be brought out of the cave, but they may only be used in approved establishments, that are themselves rigourously controlled.
+Once inspected and tagged with seals of approval, *Kegs* may be brought out of the cave, but they may only be used in approved establishments, that are themselves rigorously controlled.

 ### Flagons